How to Deadlift

 Explode your size and strength by perfecting your deadlift

-When you look at your training program, whether that be for bodybuilding or powerlifting, or even weightlifting, it may or may not incorporate one of the most popular compound exercises of all time, which is the barbell deadlift.
-The barbell deadlift is a movement used for both size and strength gains, and is placed in many different programs for its numerous benefits.
-However, many people deadlift the wrong way and do not even realize it, but there are plenty of ways to fix your form and further your progression, even with just minor tweaks.
+When you look at your training program, whether that be for bodybuilding a sport such as powerlifting, or even weightlifting, it may or may not incorporate one of the most popular compound exercises of all time, which is the barbell deadlift, a staple movement in any form of strength training.
+The barbell deadlift is a movement used for both size and strength gains, it is a movement that works the full body from the lower body all the way to the upper back, and is placed in many different programs for its numerous benefits.

 What is the Deadlift?